Oracle will partner with TikTok, but will this satisfy Trump?

 “They could control the inflows and outflows from a national security perspective,” Ives said.
 “If that’s enough of a stamp for the White House to have comfort with the deal, that is something that remains to be seen.”

 On Monday, Treasury Secretary Steven Mnuchin told CNBC that the proposal, submitted over the weekend, included “a commitment to create TikTok global, as a U.S. headquartered company, with 20,000 new jobs.”
-He said that the Committee on Foreign Investment in the United States will review the matter this week and then make a recommendation to President Trump.
+He said that the Committee on Foreign Investment in the United States will review the matter this week and then make a recommendation to Trump.

 Oracle was listed in the proposal as the trusted technology partner with representations for national security, Mnuchin told CNBC.